White Beans on Toast is one of my favorite nutrition packed things to makes with a humble pot (or can) of beans and handful of veggies.

 - 5 oz kale, spinach, or chard (or any kind of dark leafy greens), leaves only, washed and torn into pieces that are roughly 2-3 inches

-- 1-2 tbsp freshly squeezed lemon juice
+- 1-2 tablespoon freshly squeezed lemon juice

 - One loaf sturdy, country style bread

-- 2 tbsp Butter or Mayonaise
+- 2 tablespoon Butter or Mayonaise

 - Condiment options: sun dried tomatoes, roasted red peppers, banana peppers, Calabrian peppers or any kind of chilies, any kind of pickled veggies, and/or pickled onions